Beyond Therapy Podcast

 Understand the importance of taking an ecological over individual stance in the counseling relationship

-Identify strategies for assessing caregiver needs in a counseling setting
+Discover strategies for assessing caregiver needs in a counseling setting

-Examine systemic factors that impact stress and wellness of caregivers of color, and ways to address these in the counseling relationship.
+Summarize systemic factors that impact stress and wellness of caregivers of color, and ways to address these in the counseling relationship.

 Meet our guest